fratuz610/ecs-ingress/README.md

 Available on Docker Hub: [fratuz610/ecs-ingress](https://hub.docker.com/r/fratuz610/ecs-ingress)

+## Rationale

+[Amazon ECS](https://aws.amazon.com/ecs/) is the cheaper and simpler proprietary alternative to K8s.

+Using ECS invariably requires using ELBs/ALBs/NLBs to provide ingress into the ECS Services.

+If you have ever been frustrated by the limitedness of the Amazon provided load balancing solutions this project is for you.

+By leveraging the battle proven flexibility of NGINX it allows to deploy a reverse proxy solution that supports HTTP/s, TCP and UDP load balancing across any ECS Service.

 ## How does it work

 ECS Ingress is a small golang executable loosly modelled after [nginx-ingress from k8s](https://kubernetes.github.io/ingress-nginx/) but designed to be significantly simpler.